Cuberick-Orion/CIRR/index.md

 <!-- ### Test-split Evaluation Server -->

-We do not publish the ground-truth for the test-split of CIRR.
+We do not publish the ground truth for the test split of CIRR.
 Instead, an evaluation server is hosted [here](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.

-Note, the ground-truth for the validation-split is available as usual, and can be used for development.
+Note, the ground truth for the validation split is available as usual and can be used for development.

 ## CIRPLANT Model

-The model is hosted in this [separate repository](#).
+The model is hosted in this [separate repository](https://github.com/Cuberick-Orion/CIRPLANT).
 Please refer to the README file for details.

 Our code is in [PyTorch](https://pytorch.org/), and is based on [PyTorch Lightning](https://www.pytorchlightning.ai/).

-To encourage continuing research in this task, we additionally provide an implementation of [TIRG](https://github.com/google/tirg) that is compatible with our code base.
+To encourage continuing research in this task, we additionally provide an implementation of [TIRG](https://github.com/google/tirg) that is compatible with our codebase.

 ## News
  - **Aug.
 2021**: We are releasing our dataset and code for the project.
 Evaluation server coming soon!